 Dumbbell Bulgarian Split Squat (Intermediate to Expert)

 Hold a dumbbell in each hand at your sides.
 Start light, 10 to 15 pounds per hand, and progress by 5 pounds when you can complete all sets cleanly.
-This is the most common variation and honestly the one you'll spend the most time with.
-Here's something people don't expect: the dumbbells actually act as a slight counterbalance, so some people find their stability improves compared to bodyweight.
+This is the most common variation and the one you'll spend the most time with.
+Something people don't expect: the dumbbells act as a slight counterbalance, so some lifters find their stability improves compared to bodyweight.

 Goblet Bulgarian Split Squat (Intermediate)